gamealchemist/Javascript-Pooling/README.txt

 - you might want to perform some specific actions when an object is pdisposed. -For instance you might want to pdispose some pooled objects handled by your pooled Class. (nested pooling).
-In this case, just add a dispose (not *p*dispose) method to your object, in which you do the clean-up, it will get called in the pdispose method.
+In this case, just add a dispose (! not *p*dispose) method to your object, in which you do the clean-up, it will get called in the pdispose method.
 - you can watch the maximum number of object that was reached so far by looking at MyClass.pool.length